Implementers of Global Fund-supported programs must ensure the diagnostic products they purchase meet our partnership’s quality standards.

-The Global Fund’s quality assurance policy for diagnostic products applies to all durable and non-durable in-vitro diagnostics, imaging equipment and microscopes used in Global Fund-supported programs for diagnosis, screening, surveillance or monitoring purposes.
+Our Quality Assurance Policy for Diagnostic Products applies to all durable and non-durable in vitro diagnostics, imaging equipment and microscopes used in Global Fund-supported programs for diagnosis, screening, surveillance or monitoring purposes:

-Best practices in the procurement of diagnostic products include:
+We promote best practices in the procurement of diagnostic products, including:

 The cost of quality assurance and quality monitoring measures must be included in grant budgets.
-Those responsible for the procurement of diagnostic processes (in most cases, this will be the Principal Recipient of the grant) should ensure that they observe all applicable laws and regulations.
+Those responsible for the procurement of diagnostic processes (in most cases, the Principal Recipient) should ensure they observe all applicable laws and regulations.
 In addition, World Health Organization guidelines or national guidelines should serve as the basis for the selection of particular products.

-The World Health Organization manages a program that prequalifies pharmaceutical and diagnostic products that are considered to be acceptable for procurement by the United Nations and specialized agencies.
+The World Health Organization manages a program that prequalifies pharmaceutical and diagnostic products that are considered acceptable for procurement by the United Nations and specialized agencies.
 The organization regularly publishes the list of prequalified products, from which Global Fund Principal Recipients can select.
 Links to more information are below.

-A stringent regulatory authority is a regulatory authority that was founding member of the Global Harmonization Task Force, including the regulatory authorities of the United States, the European Union, Japan, Canada and Australia.
+Founding members of the Global Harmonization Task Force are the regulatory authorities of the United States, the European Union, Japan, Canada and Australia.
 In 2012, the task force was replaced by the International Medical Device Regulators Forum, a voluntary group of medical device regulators from around the world that build on the foundational work of the preceding harmonization task force.
 Products that are stringently assessed by these regulatory authorities become eligible to procurement within Global Fund grants.

-If only one or no product is available on the global market, countries may select a product that has been reviewed by the Expert Review Panel and that is permitted for time-limited use.
+If only one or no diagnostic product is available on the global market, a Principal Recipient may select a product that has been reviewed by the Global Fund’s Expert Review Panel and that is permitted for time-limited use.

-In cases where Principal Recipients wish to purchase products that have been reviewed by the Expert Review Panel, they should obtain evidence of product status through the “no-objection letter” process.
-To do this, the Principal Recipient should complete a notification form and submit it to their Fund Portfolio Manager.
+In cases where a Principal Recipient wishes to purchase products that have been reviewed by the Expert Review Panel, it should obtain evidence of product’s status through the “no-objection letter” process.
+To do this, the Principal Recipient should complete a notification form and submit it to the Fund Portfolio Manager.
 The form is available for download below.
 The Global Fund will issue a no-objection letter for a time-limited period and the procurement can go ahead.

-Note that the list is not exhaustive and a Principal Recipient can use Global Fund grant funds to purchase product(s) not listed in the current list, as long as the Principal Recipient can demonstrate that the product is compliant with the policies mentioned above.
+Note that the lists are not exhaustive and a Principal Recipient can use Global Fund grant funds to purchase product(s) not listed on the current list, as long as the Principal Recipient can demonstrate that the product is compliant with the policies mentioned above.

-Any grants procuring rapid diagnostic tests for malaria are responsible for undertaking lot testing of the kits once they have been received, taking into account the availability of World Health Organization guidance and capacity.
-See the list of accredited laboratories and procedure for sending samples in WHO Rapid Diagnostic Test Lot Testing Programme in the Western Pacific Regional Organization.
+Any grants procuring rapid diagnostic tests for malaria may undertake lot testing of the kits once they have been received, taking into account the availability of World Health Organization guidance and capacity.
+Available directly below is a list of accredited laboratories and the procedure for sending samples to the World Health Organization’s Rapid Diagnostic Test Lot Testing Programme at the Western Pacific Region Office.